 WIDE: Talent at computer, right-clicking on Single Cell Tracking tool, with monitor visible in frame

-SCREEN: To be provided by Authors: Settings being adjusted TEXT: See text for segmentation settings details
+SCREEN: To be provided by Authors: Settings being adjusted TEXT: See text for segmentation settings details (time: 00:00 to 00:07)

 Click OK and left-click on Single Cell Tracking to remove the grey channel.
 To generate an image corresponding to an image stack according to the time, apply Z projection and Double-filter and Convert to Mask the trails left by the cells.
 Remove the small particles from the binary-red and green image as demonstrated [1].

-SCREEN: To be provided by Authors: OK being clicked, grey channel being removed, Z projection, double-filter being applied, and Convert to Mask being, particles being removed
+SCREEN: To be provided by Authors: OK being clicked, grey channel being removed, Z projection, double-filter being applied, and Convert to Mask being, particles being removed (time: 00:07 to 00:13)

 Using the Region of Interest tool to select each contour of the cell trace and check the Skip edge detection box in the Options dialog window [1].

-SCREEN: To be provided by Authors: Contour(s) being selected, box being checked
+SCREEN: To be provided by Authors: Contour(s) being selected, box being checked (time: 00:13 to 00:15)

 Isolate the red channel on the original stack and select one region of interest.
 Double filter all of the images and Convert to Mask to allow the centroid X-Y position of each binarized nucleus to be determined [1].

-SCREEN: To be provided by Authors: Channel being isolated, ROI being selected, image being double filtered and converted to mask
+SCREEN: To be provided by Authors: Channel being isolated, ROI being selected, image being double filtered, converted to mask and X/Y positions being mesured (time: 00:15 to 00:22)

-Then calculate the mean square displacement, directionality ratio, and average speed for the cell [1-TXT].
+Then X/Y positions can be used to calculate the mean square displacement, directionality ratio, and average speed for the cell [1-TXT].

-SCREEN: To be provided by Authors: Mean square displacement, ratio, and average speed being calculated or shot of these data already calculated TEXT: See text for spreadsheet macro details
+SCREEN: To be provided by Authors: X/Y positions being available for the calculation of mean square displacement, ratio, and average speed TEXT: See text for spreadsheet macro details (time: 00:22 to 00:25)

 Multiple-Cell Motility Analysis